MYSTERY WIRE — Robert Bigelow has probably spent more of his own money investigating UFOs than any other person on the planet.

 The quest has taken him from building his fortune with the Budget Suites hotel chain to the brink of offering tourists the chance to vacation in space.

-He has collaborated with NASA in designing expandable habitats that could revolutionize man’s presence in space.
+Before his public search for the existence of an afterlife he collaborated with NASA in designing expandable habitats that could revolutionize man’s presence in space.
 For awhile, he owned a famous property in Utah — Skinwalker Ranch — that mystifies scientists to this day.
 In a “60 Minutes” interview, he scoffed at speculation on alien life in the cosmos, pronouncing, “They’re already here.”

 And maybe most important of all, he is the man behind BAASS — Bigelow Aerospace Advanced Space Studies — a lifeline to the study of UFOs in the form of a $10 million contract awarded by the US government in 2008.
 BAASS and Bigelow’s National Institute of Discovery Science were entrusted to important roles in studying the UFO phenomenon in ways that are still secret.